Will my home look exactly like the renderings?

 Can I make changes after signing off on my drawings?

-Our process is designed to give you every opportunity to review your plans thoroughly before construction begins, including any custom changes or additions.
 Once you've signed off and plans are released to our trades, changes become very difficult to accommodate and are one of the leading causes of construction errors.
-We take that seriously.
+Our process is designed to give you every opportunity to review your plans thoroughly beforehand, including any custom changes or additions.
 For everyone's benefit, we ask that you take the time upfront to get it right before giving the final green light.

 Is smoking permitted on site during construction?